geo-tales/geo-tales-mobile/README.md

 ### Screens

+There must be one screen with the ID `"start"`.
+This marks the screen that starts the story.

 `type: "text"`

+Displays rich text telling a part of the story with a button to proceed to the next screen.

 - `text`: Markdown to show as the text.
 Use `##` for headings.
 - `next`: The ID of the next screen to show.

+`type: "input"`

+Displays rich text and an input box.
+The player has to provide the correct answer to be allowed to proceed to the next screen.

+- `text`: Markdown to show as the text.
+Use `##` for headings.
+- `answer`: The correct answer.
+- `next`: The ID of the next screen to show.

 `type: "choices"`

+Displays rich text and a list of choices.
+Depending on the choice the player may receive points can continue to another screen.
+The "next" button is only shown if an option has been selected.

 - `text`: Markdown to show as the text.
 Use `##` for headings.
 - `choices`: An array of choice definitions consisting of: